brettcrowell/node-gphoto2-timelapse/README.md

 ### USB Reset Script

 During the course of a long-running capture, gPhoto2 may lose its connection to the camera.
-If this situation is detected, Node will execute a script which resets the USB port the camera is connected to.
+If this situation is detected, `node-gphoto2-timelapse` will execute a script which resets the USB port the camera is connected to.

 In order for this all to work, that script (`usbreset.c`) must be compiled using `gcc` before running the app...